GiovanniNoe02/DataViz_Dataset_Preparation/README.md

 In this repository you'll find a Jupyter Notebook file with the code that was used to create the dataframe for the project, a folder with additional data taken from sources different from Kaggle and a text file that explains the process.

+Edit: You can now also find the project's final presentation here.